adiooooos/AIops/README.md

 ## How to Run the Demo

 1. Ensure all services (AAP, Prometheus, Alertmanager, EDA listener) are running and configured correctly.
+On the EDA server, running the command:
+2.  ```bash
+    ansible-rulebook --rulebook Linux_Service_failed_for_UIworkflow.yml --controller-url  https://xx.xx.xx.xx --controller-username admin --controller-password xxxx -i inventory  --controller-ssl-verify no --print-event -v
+    ```
-2. Verify that the Nginx service is active and the demo webpage is accessible.
+3. Verify that the Nginx service is active and the demo webpage is accessible.
-3. On the target Nginx server, simulate a process crash:
+4. On the target Nginx server, simulate a process crash:
     ```bash
     sudo pkill -9 nginx
     ```
-4. Wait for Prometheus to detect the failure (typically within 1-2 minutes).
+5. Wait for Prometheus to detect the failure (typically within 1-2 minutes).
-5. Observe the alert firing in Alertmanager and the corresponding event being received by the EDA listener.
+6. Observe the alert firing in Alertmanager and the corresponding event being received by the EDA listener.
-6. Navigate to the AAP UI.
+7. Navigate to the AAP UI.
 You will see the `AIOPS_Nginx_self_healing` workflow has been launched and is paused at the approval node.
-7. Check the administrator's email for the RCA and remediation playbook.
+8. Check the administrator's email for the RCA and remediation playbook.
-8. Review and approve the workflow in the AAP UI.
+9. Review and approve the workflow in the AAP UI.
-9. Observe as the final job runs, fixes the Nginx service, and the workflow completes successfully.
+10. Observe as the final job runs, fixes the Nginx service, and the workflow completes successfully.
-10. Verify that the Nginx webpage is accessible once again.
+11. Verify that the Nginx webpage is accessible once again.

 # AIOPS-POC/Demo center setup Guide